$691 per person per week

 Saona Island is accessible by boat from several points along the coast of Punta Cana, and many tour operators offer guided tours that include transportation, meals, and activities.
 Visitors can choose from a range of activities, including snorkeling, swimming, and beach relaxation.

 The accommodations in Cancun vs Punta Cana are similar, with a few key differences.
 The main tourist area in Cancun is called the “Hotel Zone.”
 It is a 15 mile strip of land along the beachfront that contains over 100 hotels, ranging from small hostels, to luxury all-inclusive resorts.
 The resorts are where most visitors choose to stay.

 Cancun’s all-inclusive resorts are renowned for their luxury suites, beachfront access, five-star dining, extensive pools with ocean views, swim up bars, and more.
 The resorts also offer group activities and excursions, like snorkeling trips and day trips to local sites.

 Like Cancun, Punta Cana has over 100 all-inclusive resorts, most of which have luxury suites, multiple pools, fine dining with multiple restaurants, beachfront access, spas, and adult-only options.
-The hotels in Punta Cana are more spaced out than the ones in Cancun’s hotel zone, which can mean that you need to take a shuttle to other locations, including the beach.
+The hotels in Punta Cana are more spaced out than the ones in Cancun’s hotel zone, which means that you may need to take a shuttle to certain locations, including the beach.
 If you do not want to spend time on a shuttle, make sure to look for resorts with beachfront access, of which there are plenty.

-Punta Cana also has plenty of hostels, air bnbs, condos, and villas for rent if you prefer to stay in one of those accommodations instead of an all-inclusive resort.
+Punta Cana also has plenty of hostels, house, condos, and villas for rent if you prefer to stay in one of those accommodations instead of an all-inclusive resort.

 Recommended Resorts in Cancun